haskell/cabal/cabal-install/README.md

 `cabal` requires a few other Haskell packages that are not always installed.
-The exact list is specified in the [.cabal] file or in the [bootsrap.sh] file.
+The exact list is specified in the [.cabal] file or in the [bootstrap.sh] file.
 All these packages are available from [Hackage].

 Note that on some Unix systems you may need to install an additional zlib development package using your system package manager; for example,